0xMiden/miden-faucet/bin/faucet/README.md

   - Maximum batch size: 100 requests
   - Requests are processed in batches to optimize performance
   - Failed requests within a batch are handled individually

-## Examples

-See [Faucet docs](../../docs/src/api-usage.md) for more info on how to interact with the REST API.

 #### API Endpoints Reference